Kqirk/advice-to-sim-uow-cs-students/readme.md

 # Intro
 This page is highly inspired by [NUS's seniors advice to their juniors](https://github.com/nushackers/notes-to-cs-freshmen-from-the-future)
-For good general advice, head to that page and ignore the NUS specific advice on modules
+Hhead to that page too and just ignore the NUS specific advice on modules
-I'll be giving my thoughts based on my experience in UOW-SIM's Computer Science, Digital Systems Security
+I'll be giving my thoughts based on my experience in UOW-SIM's Computer Science, Digital Systems Security degree.

 # Focus on the basics
 If you're new to computer science and programming like I was, stick to the basics and make sure they are rock solid